MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-identity-providers.md

 > You use the settings described here when configuring the **OAuth Connection Settings** in the Azure bot registration application.

-The connection settings require the selection of an identity service provider.
-This section shows how to configure the connection for **Generic Oauth2** and **Oauth2 Generic Provider**.

 # [Generic OAuth 2](#tab/ga2)

 ### Generic OAuth 2

-This identity service provider can be used with any generic OAuth2 service that has similar expectations as Azure Active Directory provider, particularly AADv2.
-It has a limited number of properties because the query strings and request body payloads are fixed.
+The settings shown can be used with any generic OAuth2 identity provider that has similar expectations as Azure Active Directory provider, particularly AADv2.
+You have a limited number of properties because the query strings and request body payloads are fixed.
 For the values you enter, you can see how parameters to the various URls, query strings, and bodies are in curly braces {}.

 [!INCLUDE [generic-oauth2-settings](~/includes/authentication/auth-generic-oauth2-settings.md)]